eludi/arcajs/doc/EVENTS.md

 });
 ```

-## ready event
+## load event

-The ready event is triggered when the script code is initially interpreted and
+The load event is triggered when the script code is initially interpreted and
 all resource files are loaded and ready to be used.

 ### Callback function parameters: